 Long hours, strict deadline compliance, high-pressure situations, excellent teamwork skills and an ability to sacrifice your life for your work are only part of what commercial solicitors may be expected to do.
 Of course, this is not ideal but commercial solicitors are determined and passionate when it comes to their work and are willing to make this sacrifice to get the job done.
 So be warned: this is hard work.

-Why Become a Commercial Solicitor?
+How to Become a Commercial Lawyer

 For me personally, the focus of this question should be split into two areas: